ecoacoustics/recognizer-template/README.md

 ├── CITATION.cff    - citation information for this repository
 ├── src             - [optional] if you want to publish code with your recognizer, │                     put it in this folder
-├── artefacts       - [optional] if you have a trained model or other artifacts │                     produced while developing your recognizer, put them in this folder ├── data            - contains or describes your data set │   ├── training
+├── artifacts       - [optional] if you have a trained model or other artifacts │                     produced while developing your recognizer, put them in this folder ├── data            - contains or describes your data set │   ├── training